newvoll/ssmbak/README.md

 deleted.
 To enable point-in-time restore, including deleted versions, we use an s3 bucket with versioning enabled as a backend, with timestamps in metadata for use with AWS Eventbridge and Lambda.
-This project includes all the pieces.
+This project includes all the pieces to both backup and restore SSM Param paths and keys.